ExeterCodeClub/Support/timelapse.md

 ### Items
 - rpi
 - picam module
+- OR usb webcam, since some pis i tested had difficulty detecting the picam i own

 ## Task 2 - Program logic
 This task is about writing the brain behind the system, and should allow a degree of imagination in writing the code.